The Simplicity of Physical Laws: The Principle of Nomic Simplicity

-We can formulate a more general principle: \begin{description} \item[Principle of Nomic Virtues (PNV)] For two propositions $L_1$ and $L_2$, if $L_1>_O L_2$, then $L[L_1] >_P L[L_2]$, where $>_O$ represents the relation of overall comparison that takes into account all the theoretical virtues and their tradeoffs, of which of which $>_S$ is a contributing factor, $>_P$ represents the comparative probability relation, and $L[\cdot]$ denotes \textit{is a law}, which is an operator that maps a proposition to one about lawhood. \end{description} Since $>_O$ need not induce a total order of all possible candidate laws, the corresponding $>_P$ need not induce a total order either.\footnote{Nevertheless, in the cases of empirical equivalence discussed in \S2, there are clear winners in terms of overall comparison. } What is overall better is a holistic matter, and it can involve trade-offs among the theoretical virtues such as simplicity, informativeness, and naturalness.
-PNV should be thought of as the more general epistemic principle than PNS.
-I shall mainly focus on PNS, but what I say below should carry over to PNV.
+The Principle of Nomic Simplicity (PNS) can be generalized in several ways.
+First, simplicity need not be the only fundamental epistemic guide to lawhood.
+Other theoretical virtues, such as informativeness and naturalness, can play similar roles.
+A simple equation that describes too little or does so in overly gruesome terms is unlikely to be a law.
+This motivates a more general principle: \begin{description} \item[Principle of Nomic Virtues (PNV)] For two propositions $L_1$ and $L_2$, if $L_1>_O L_2$, then $L[L_1] >_P L[L_2]$, where $>_O$ represents the overall comparison based on theoretical virtues and their tradeoffs, with $>_S$ a contributing factor, $>_P$ represents comparative prior epistemic probability, and $L[\cdot]$ denotes \textit{is a law}, an operator mapping a proposition to one about lawhood. \end{description} Since $>_O$ does not necessarily induce a total order of all candidate laws, neither does $>_P$.\footnote{Nevertheless, in the cases of empirical equivalence discussed in \S2.3, clear winners emerge in terms of overall comparison. } Determining what is ``overall better'' is a holistic matter that requires balancing multiple theoretical virtues, such as simplicity, informativeness, and naturalness.
+PNV should therefore be seen as a more general epistemic principle than PNS. \x{(For an application of PNV, see footnote \#26.)}

-Perhaps the most general principle is this: \begin{description} \item[Principle of Explanatory Virtues (PEV)] For two propositions $L_1$ and $L_2$, if $L_1>_O L_2$, then $Exp[L_1] >_P Exp[L_2]$, where $>_O$ represents the relation of overall comparison that takes into account all the theoretical virtues and their tradeoffs, of which of which $>_S$ is a contributing factor, $>_P$ represents the comparative probability relation, and $Exp[\cdot]$ denotes \textit{is an explanation}, which is an operator that maps a proposition to one about explanations. \end{description} If we endorse PEV, we may view epistemic guides for lawhood as similar to the criteria for inferences to the best explanation (IBE).
-Choosing a law over any other candidate on the basis of nomic virtues is similar to choosing an explanation over any other based on IBE.
-My solution to the problem of coherence can be adapted to solve a similar problem on IBE.
+\x{Second, in explanatory contexts where physical laws are not postulated, a further generalization is possible:} \begin{description} \item[Principle of Explanatory Virtues (PEV)] For two propositions $L_1$ and $L_2$, if $L_1>_O L_2$, then $Exp[L_1] >_P Exp[L_2]$, where $>_O$ represents the overall comparison based on theoretical virtues and their tradeoffs, with $>_S$ a contributing factor, $>_P$ represents the comparative prior epistemic probability, and $Exp[\cdot]$ denotes \textit{is an explanation}, an operator mapping a proposition to one about explanation. \end{description} Epistemic guides for lawhood resemble criteria for inference to the best explanation (IBE).
+Selecting a law based on nomic virtues is akin to choosing an explanation based on IBE. \x{(See also footnote \#36.)}